$n$-harmonic coordinates and the regularity of conformal mappings: Introduction

 \subsection{Notation}

 The space $C^r$, when $r$ is a nonnegative integer, denotes the space of $r$ times continuously differentiable functions.
 If $r > 0$ is not an integer, so $r = l + \alpha$ for some integer $l$ where $0 < \alpha < 1$, then $C^r$ is the H\"older space consisting of all $C^l$ functions whose $l$th derivatives are $\alpha$-H\"older continuous.
-We will also use the Zygmund spaces $C^r_*$, see~\cite{Taylor3}.
+We will also use the Zygmund spaces $C^r_*$, defined for $r > 0$ to be the set of those functions $u \in L^{\infty}(\mR^n)$ such that

+where $\psi_k(D)$ is a Littlewood-Paley partition of unity.
+For more details see~\cite{Taylor3}.
 By $W^{k,p}$ we denote the Sobolev space of functions whose weak partial derivatives up to order $k$ are in $L^p$.
 These spaces are well defined also on smooth manifolds.

 The matrix of a Riemannian metric $g$ in local coordinates is $(g_{jk})$, its inverse matrix is $(g^{jk})$, and its determinant is $\abs{g}$.
 We use the Einstein summation convention where repeated indices in lower and upper position are summed.